logo elektroda

 White product box with display-type and color options printed, plus “Made in China”

 Instructions - there is also a section in English.
-Declared power is 10 W, charging voltage is 5 V. Supported arrowheads: TK-USB-K, TK-USB-C and TK-USB-B. A button allows you to select one of three temperatures, although it's probably about power selection in practice.
+Declared power is 10 W, charging voltage is 5 V. Supported arrowheads: TK-USB-K, TK-USB-C and TK-USB-B. A button allows you to select one of three temperatures, although it is probably in practice a power choice.

 Unfolded TK-USB soldering iron manual with diagrams, tables, and three temperature settings.
 Unfolded device manual with parameter tables, printed in multiple languages